inet-tub/online-optical-matching/README.md

 # Reproducibility

-The code is written in Python3 (3.11.11) and tested on Linux (Fedora 41).
+The code is written in Python3 (3.12.3) and tested on Linux Fedora 41 and Ubuntu 24.04.
 To reproduce the results, please follow these steps:

 - Clone the repository: